odoo/documentation/legal/terms/online.rst

 Customer passwords are protected with industry-standard PBKDF2+SHA512 encryption (salted + stretched for thousands of rounds).

-Odoo staff does not have access to your password, and cannot retrieve it for you, the only option if you lose it is to reset it Login credentials are always transmitted securely over HTTPS.
+Twenty20 staff does not have access to your password, and cannot retrieve it for you, the only option if you lose it is to reset it Login credentials are always transmitted securely over HTTPS.